FZambia/centrifuge/docs/content/tokens_and_signatures.rst

-We initialize HMAC with project secret key and ``sha256`` digest mode and then update it with project_id, user_id, timestamp and info.
+We initialize HMAC with project secret key and ``sha256`` digest mode and then update it with project_key, user_id, timestamp and info.
 Info is an optional arguments and if no info provided it defaults to empty object.